Silk Road: The Five 'Stans of Central Asia

 Day 17 Fan Mountains - Khodjent

-Leaving the Fan Mountains, we will take a spectacular drive over the Shakristan Pass (3378m) to arrive in Khodjent, which once played host to Alexander the Great’s armies.
-After checking in to our homestay we can have an optional swim in the famous Syr-Darya river, which runs through the town.
+Leaving the Fan Mountains, we will take a spectacular drive through the mountains and through the Shahristan tunnel to arrive in Khodjent, which once played host to Alexander the Great’s armies.
+After checking in to our hotel we can have an optional swim in the famous Syr-Darya river, which runs through the town.
+Before dinner we visit the citadel and local museum to learn city’s history.

 Day 18 Khodjent – Kokand (Uzbekistan)